Kammerberg (Fahrenzhausen): St. John the Baptist Church

 The local Catholic church was built in Kammerberg around 1315.
 The church was rebuilt in 1610 and again in 1890.
 There is a family crypt of the noble family of Kammerberg inside the church.

 During World War II, the church bells were removed and melted down to make weapons.
 After the war, new church bells were installed in 1949.

 Schloss Kammerberg

 Kammerberg Castle/Manor House (built in the 17th / 18th centuries) was originally a four-wing complex and was redesigned several times.
 At one time it was surrounded by a moat with a lake in front of the main gate.
 The dried-out lake bed is still visible to this day.
 The Barons of Vequel-Westernach family have lived in the manor house since 1826.

-Kindergarten „Sonnenschein“
+Kindergarten

 A 19th-century grade school was converted to a Kindergarten (Sunshine) in 1998.

 Gasthof zur Post

 Stately two-storey building with a crooked hip roof, most-likely built in the 16th/17th Century.
 It served as both a guest house and a royal post office station for centuries.
 Rebuilt around 1900.